 To be frank, I am not really a devotee of Sai Baba or someone who closely followed his teachings (to an extent I thought that he was already dead many, many years ago) but the name is something I have been hearing since I was still small, often reminded of his name and image by some relatives in the family who consider him as the “Guru”.
 And who can forget the famous hair-do?

 We kids dreaded the place – not because it was scary but rather it was damn boring.
 We will walk to the house situated on the house – we loved the walk – the scenery along the road to the house is so tempting.
-There would be some people waiting at the front of the house, chit-chatting whilst waiting for the Guru (an elderly man with white hair) to be ready.
+There would be some people waiting at the front of the house, chit-chatting whilst waiting for the holy man / Guru (an elderly man with white hair) to be ready.

-The Guru would start the session with some words of wisdom which was not so bad but once done, he will get us started on a long mantra session.
-This is the most boring part for us kids.
+The holy man would start the session with some words of wisdom which was not so bad but once done, he will get us started on a long mantra session.
+This is the most boring part for us.
 Whilst the adult comfortably sit down in the hall, lights darken down a bit and everyone then starts the chanting of the mantra – over and over again, we kids would be edging to go out and breathe in some fresh air.

-These days, the closest encounters with holy men would be at the temples and even this is kept to a distance.
-If one starts talking about religion in a rather passionately way, it merely signals the time to take our leave.
-Everyone have their sense of commitment when it comes to religion.
+These days, the closest encounters with a holy man would be at the temples and even this is kept to a distance.
+If one starts talking about religion in a rather passionately way, it merely signals the time to take our leave and keep a distance from the holy man.